AleksandarDzudzevic/WeatherStationProject/README.md

 4x DHT-11 sensor

-12x Long Wires (+5 due to dangers that mixed-gender house students encounter everyday)
+17x Long Wires (+5 wires due to danger of living in the mixed-gender house)

+Remote desktop

 Tape